Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Approach

 \subsection{RS-Inv Sorter}

 To encode the graph in a similarity-transformation-invariant manner, a rotation matrix $R_i$ and a scale factor $\mathit{SF}_i$ are needed for every vertex $V_i$ in the graph.
-As the capacity of each vertex is also scale-related, directly feeding capacities into the network will also damage the scale-invariances of the model.
+As the capacity of each vertex is also scale-related, directly feeding capacities into the network will also damage the scale invariances of the model.
 Thus we extract another property called relative capacity ratio $\mathit{RCr}_i$ for each vertex $ V_i$ in the RS-Inv sorter.
+Assume $EC_i = \{E_j\},\ E_j = (V_i, V_n), V_n \in \mathcal{N}_i$ is the set of edges connected to $V_i$.
+We define the edge vector $\overrightarrow {E_j} = L_n - L_i$ for $E_j$ where $\overrightarrow {E_j} \in \mathbb{R}^3$.
+Without loss of generality, we suppose the two longest non-collinear edge vectors in $EC_i$ are $E_1$ and $E_2$. $R_i$ is a rotation matrix that meets the following conditions: